Bodies, black boxes handed over from Ukraine crash site

 It also demanded that armed groups allow "safe, secure, fulland unrestricted access" to the crash site.

-The Kremlin said on Monday that President Vladimir Putin spoke to Dutch Prime Minister Mark Rutte by telephone, with both giving a "high assessment of the resolution passed by the U.N.
+The Kremlin said in a statement late on Monday that Vladimir Putin spoke to Dutch Prime Minister Mark Rutte on the telephone, with both giving a "high assessment of the resolution passed by the U.N.
 Security Council on the investigation into the catastrophe."

 Meanwhile, European Union foreign ministers were scheduled on Tuesday to discuss further penalties against Russia, but the most they are expected to do is to speed up implementation of sanctions against individuals, and possibly companies, agreed in principle last week before the plane was brought down.

-France is under pressure from Washington and London over plans to deliver a second helicopter carrier to Russia.
+Western leaders struggled to come to a united response against Moscow.
+France came under pressure on Monday from Washington and London over plans to deliver a second helicopter carrier to Russia.

 Diplomats say more serious sanctions against whole sectorsof the Russian economy will depend largely on the line taken bythe Dutch, because of the high number of Dutch victims.
 "It is clear that Russia must use her influence on theseparatists to improve the situation on the ground," the Dutch prime minister said.